 “Rather than extending the litigation at great cost to both parties, the plaintiffs seek an early resolution by modifying the language of the existing permanent injunction to reflect the language of the new law,” the June 5 release read.

-Though the steps to remove the monuments are outlined by the legislation that passed earlier this year, Charlottesville Circuit Court Judge Richard Moore would still need to alter the injunction as the plaintiffs have requested before Charlottesville’s council to begin the process.
+Though the steps to remove the monuments are outlined by the legislation that passed earlier this year, Charlottesville Circuit Court Judge Richard Moore would still need to alter the injunction as the plaintiffs have requested before Charlottesville’s council can begin the process.

 “The basis for the litigation has disappeared because of the modification for the statue,” said Rich Schragger, a law professor at University of Virginia.
 “The judge should just lift it on his own accord.”